OriolOriolOriol/LELANTO/README.md

 Lelanto (in greece: Λήλαντος) was one of the Teen Titans .
 Probable god of the air, movement not discernible to the eye, and ability of the hunter to stalk the prey.

 ## Target
-Analyzes possible vulnerabilities within an AD
+Analyzes possible vulnerabilities within an Active Directory (AD).
+You must run LELANTO in a computer in the domain of the AD

 ## Dependencies